So, finally an entry that isn’t about Avatar: The Last Airbender or The Vampire Diaries.

 This guy seriously needs to lay off.

 Sarge gives Duke (and us) this information as if it explains why John and Sam don’t get along, but it doesn’t really explain that, does it?
+Maybe on the surface it does, but when you think about it some more, it doesn’t.

 As for Samantha’s bachelorettehood, the question isn’t answered.
 But these are my thoughts on the matter: Since John and Samantha lived at Olduvai with their parents, and Arc travel is dangerous and unpleasant, it seems reasonable to expect that Samantha lives at least semi-permanently on Mars.
 If that’s the case, it’s unlikely she would have a boyfriend elsewhere.
 She doesn’t have a boyfriend on Olduvai, or else she would have acknowledged the fact that he DIED!